signaldust/bunny-jit/README.md

 <sup>2</sup><i>
-We sort of don't do these things specifically, because we really just perform DCE, CSE (well, PRE kinda explicitly with some limitations), generic hoisting/sinking and constant folding, but because of how we do all these globally relying on SSA invariants, this is more or less what we end up with currently.
+We sort of don't do these things specifically, because we really just perform DCE, CSE (and PRE with some limitations), generic hoisting/sinking and constant folding, but because of how we do all these globally relying on SSA invariants, this is more or less what we end up with currently.
 See [below](#optimizations).</i>